 typedef frs_fsched_info_t A structure containing information about one scheduler, including its CPU number, interrupt source and time base, and number of minor frames.
-Used when creating a Frame typedef frs_t A structure that identifies a Frame Scheduler.

-Scheduler.

-typedef frs_queue_info_t A structure containing information about one activity thread: the Frame Scheduler and minor frame it uses and its scheduling discipline.
-Used when enqueuing a thread.

-typedef frs_recv_info_t A structure containing error recovery options.

-defining interrupt information templates (see below).
+Used when creating a Frame Scheduler. typedef frs_t A structure that identifies a Frame Scheduler. typedef frs_queue_info_t A structure containing information about one activity thread: the Frame Scheduler and minor frame it uses and its scheduling discipline.
+Used when enqueuing a thread. typedef frs_recv_info_t A structure containing error recovery options. typedef frs_intr_info_t A structure that frs_create_vmaster() uses for defining interrupt information templates (see below). touts so adde the fellowing trunce as dealered in typedef pthread_t An integer identifying the pthread ID. typedef pthread_attr_t A structure containing information about the attributes of the FRS controller thread.